1755 - British expedition in Madura and Tinnevelly

 On May 21, Heron arrived at Madura.

-On May 28, Heron set off from Madura and marched to the Colguddy Pagoda where he seized a large number of religious images and demanded a ransom.
+On May 28, Heron set off from Madura and marched to the Colguddy Pagoda (unidentified location) where he seized a large number of religious images and demanded a ransom.
 The Brahmins refused to pay the ransom and Heron carried these religious images off.
 The Brahmins convinced the Coolies to rescue their gods.
 They attacked Heron's baggage as it was passing a defile in the Natam woods, recovered their idols, destroyed several carriages, stabbed 100 bullocks, killed some men and carried off a quantity of baggage.

 On June 6, Heron's Army reached Trichinopoly.